One of the more interesting ships in Southampton is the steam tug Challenge; that made its home in the port after the Maritime Festival in May

 Her aft deck is taken up by the engine room skylight and even here there isn’t too much space.
-The equipment associated with her towage, consists of a twin hook assembly between the two companionway.
+The equipment associated with her towage duties consists of a twin hook assembly between the two companionways.
 I am not sure whether were larger strongbacks across her aft deck, they may have been removed at some point

-I did take another image which I was looking at and there may be a set of hooks between the companionways leading to the upper deck.
+I did take another image that I was looking at and there may be a set of hooks between the companionways leading to the upper deck.